mohammad-hossain/githubTest/README.md

 DADL Ras

-Here are 5 bullet points summarizing the key details:

 - A new DADL RAS form is introduced to capture Div 293 and Div 296 data sent by Superfunds, enabling individuals to release amounts from their Superfund to pay deferred debts.
 - Individuals receive a Div 293 DADL letter from the ATO with a Release Authority Statement (RAS), which they can take to their Superfund to request a debt payment.